sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Discovery
 All Clients SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.

-Clients SHOULD acquire OpenID Provider metadata using either "OpenID Connect Discovery 1.0" ([[OpenID.Discovery]] Section 4) or "OAuth 2.0 Authorization Server Metadata" ([[RFC8414]] Section 3) via one of the Discovery endpoints provided by the OpenID Provider.
+Clients SHOULD acquire OpenID Provider metadata using either 'OpenID Connect Discovery 1.0' ([[OpenID.Discovery]] Section 4) or 'OAuth 2.0 Authorization Server Metadata' ([[RFC8414]] Section 3) via one of the Discovery endpoints provided by the OpenID Provider.
 See also Section [5.4](#discovery-0).

 Clients SHOULD NOT use OpenID Provider Issuer Discover using WebFinger (as described in [[OpenID.Core]], Section 2) to avoid privacy issues such as leaking information to unknown locations.